|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Serve this peach coffee cake for a brunch or breakfast or top it with whipped cream or ice cream for a very special summer dessert.
-I haven't tried this with frozen or canned (drained) peaches, but I'm sure they would work just fine.
+We haven't tried this with frozen or canned (drained) peaches, but we're sure they would work just fine.

 - 3 large peaches

 - 1 1/2 cups all-purpose flour

 - 8 tablespoons/4 ounces butter (softened)